gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 With reference to the AS, communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspect endpoint) can be secured by different means, for instance by means of DTLS {{RFC6347}} or OSCORE {{I-D.ietf-core-object-security}}.
 Further details on how the AS secures communications (with the joining node and the Group Manager) depend on the specifically used profile of ACE, and are out of the scope of this specification.

+## Overview of the Join Process {#ssec-overview-join-process}

 The following steps are performed for joining an OSCORE group.
 Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}}, and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
-The Group Manager acts as the Key Distribution Center (KDC) referred in {{I-D.palombini-ace-key-groupcomm}}.
+The Group Manager acts as the Key Distribution Center (KDC) in {{I-D.palombini-ace-key-groupcomm}}.

 1. The joining node requests an Access Token from the AS, in order to access a join resource on the Group Manager and hence join the associated OSCORE group (see {{sec-joining-node-to-AS}}).
 The joining node will start or continue using a secure communication channel with the Group Manager, according to the response from the AS.